mucommander/mucommander/package/readme.txt

 -----------------------

 New features:
-- Added a new Google Cloud Storage protocol to browse and manage files in the GCS buckets.
+- Add Google Cloud Storage as a file protocol that enables browsing and managing files in GCS buckets.

 Improvements:
 -